 A partial aversion is the orcs of Mordor - unlike the trope it names, Mordor in Middle-Earth isn't just a blasted wasteland of doom.
 Volcanic ash makes the land extremely fertile, thus explaining how the massive armies of evil stay fed without the need for trade.

 It is specifically stated that in the south, away from the active volcano, the land is green and well-farmed (although not really more pleasant).

-The Petty-Dwarves in The Children Of Hurin and The Silmarillion mostly sustain on "earth-bread", strange roots with bread-like taste and consistency that endure well over winter, and are easy to find if you know their secret, which elves and men never did.
-The elves seem to need very little earthly sustenance, being powered by the fire of their spirit.
-The Silmarillion states that they can only die from violence or sorrow - not, for example, through starvation.
+The Petty-Dwarves in The Children of Húrin and The Silmarillion mostly live on "earth-bread", strange roots with bread-like taste and consistency that endure well over winter, and are easy to find if you know their secret, which elves and men never did.
+The elves seem to need very little earthly sustenance, and it's stated only violence or sorrow will kill them, thus starvation isn't an issue.
 They also seem to have some esoteric ways of making foodstuffs that were kept secret from the outsiders, but the books never elaborated on them.

 A strange, and amusing, example occurs in The Lost Hero.
 King Midas (yes that King Midas) is bankrolling the Big Bad's efforts by...turning things lying around his mansion into gold and selling them to investors, thereby lowering the inherent value of said gold and making the price drop.

 That would work as long as you didn't overdo it.
 It's not substantially different than financing your operations with proceeds from a gold mine.
 If the mine were so productive that the price of gold collapsed, that wouldn't work either.
 And yet gold mines can be quite profitable enterprises in real life, and are usually more profitable the more productive they are.

 Could be justified in that Midas is older than modern economics and probably wouldn't understand how it works.